microsoft/PubSec-Info-Assistant/docs/deployment/manual_app_registration.md

 - Management Access Service Principal ID (guid)
 - Management Access App Registration Client Secret (string)

-These values will be used to update the code in the Infrastructure Deployment section.
+These values will be used to update the code in the infrastructure deployment section.

-### 4. Adjust Code in Infrastructure Deployment
+### 4. Adjust code in infrastructure deployment

 In the file `scripts/inf-create.sh`, between lines 63 - 69, you would need to uncomment the code  and update parameters with values provided by your tenant Administrator.